 iMessage is Apple’s instant messaging service for devices like iPhone, iPad, and Mac.
-Released in 2011 with iOS 5, iMessage lets users send messages, photos, stickers, and more between any Apple devices using Wi-Fi or cellular data.
+Released in 2011 with iOS 5, iMessage lets users send messages, photos, stickers, and more between any Apple devices over the Internet.

 So what are the differences between iMessage and normal text messages?
 And how do you set up iMessage to use on your iPhone?

 Keep reading to find out!

 - 1 What’s the difference between iMessage and a text message?

 - 2 What’s the difference between SMS and MMS?

 - 3 What are the advantages of iMessage over text messaging?

 - 4 How do I set up and use iMessage on my iPhone?

 - 4.1 How do I connect iMessages with my Apple ID?